paulscherrerinstitute/IocshDeclWrap/README.md

 in iocsh.
 By default, a string describing the type of the argument is used.

+If you don't want the return value of the user function to be printed to the console then you use

+    IOCSH_FUNC_WRAP_QUIET( <function_to_wrap>, { ',' <arg_help_string> } );

+Use this variant also if no `Printer` (see below) for the return type of your function is available and you want to suppress the respective notice which is otherwise printed to the console.

 ### C++98 Restrictions

 When using a C++98 compiler (no C++11 support) the user